Next to code (07/17/02):

 (07/13/02?)

 Project has been on hold while I talk to the person who I started coding this for.
+I'll probably resume work within 3 days.

 I'm happy with it so far, though.
 It looks great and is getting quite speedy.
 Right now it's a formidable terrain renderer in my view.
 Within a week it could be a top-quality one, with even bigger draw distances and overhangs and dynamic loading.